 Before going through rehab or substance abuse treatment, we don’t know much about it.
 We know that it’s the path to us getting better and that we’re going.
 We begin to hear all sorts of jargon about residential, inpatient, PHP, IOP, OP, detox, and we have no idea what they are, or what they mean for us in substance abuse treatment.
-What is an IOP program, what is a PHP program and what’s the difference between the two?
+What is an IOP program, what is a PHP program, and what’s the difference between the two?

-What is a PHP Program?
+What is a PHP Addiction Treatment Program?

 A PHP program is also known as a partial hospitalization program.
-A PHP program is when you attend group during the day at a facility and live at the treatment’s housing or housing affiliated with the PHP program.
+A PHP program is when you attend a group during the day at a facility and live at the treatment’s housing or housing affiliated with the PHP program.
 PHP is a hybrid between an inpatient level of care and an IOP program.
 There are still many restrictions while you are in the PHP level of care.

 While in a PHP program you usually have to attend 6 hours of group therapy a day.
 You will also participate in weekly individual therapy sessions while in a PHP level of care.
-Group therapy gives you the opportunity to acclimate being with others again, and to open up.
+Group therapy gives you the opportunity to acclimate to being with others again, and to open up.
 Groups and individual therapy sessions are where the healing process begins.
 Unlike an inpatient or detox program, in a PHP program, you attend outside 12 step fellowship meetings with the facility.

 12 step meetings are a vital part of the recovery process of many of those suffering from substance use disorders.
 There is more accountability in a PHP program, and you are more closely monitored.
 Having a transitional step from a detox or inpatient program to an intensive outpatient program is beneficial to those in early recovery.
 It slowly immerses you back into a regular pattern, and you start to focus on the life skills that you need to perfect and to continue being successful in your recovery.